ESE519TeamGimbal/ESE519TeamGimbal.github.io/_posts/2022-12-25-Development.md

 [Default Servo Pio Code](https://www.hackster.io/naveenbskumar/raspberry-pi-pico-drive-servo-using-pio-d7a0e7)

 From these baseline codes we began combining them and getting both servos to turn identically to how we did with the python code previously.
-The code uses
+We deceided to only work with two axis of rotation (X & Y) as it would make the design simpler, lighter, and the X axis does not help in stability much given the rocket is elevating anyway.
+The code uses the STEMMA QT cable and I2C connection to get readings from the sensor.
+This data feeds into the PIO module 0.
+The module uses state machines 0 & 1 to each control each servo.
+We were also able to fix our previous issues of the servos turning too much by implementing a simple if statement loop.
+We were also able to fix the sensor nt being acurately zerod by adding or subtracting this small offset so our readings were more accurate.